 Premium Processing offers a quicker alternative.
 Under this system, USCIS commits to processing the application within 15 calendar days, a significant improvement from the usual six-month wait.
 However, this expedited service comes with an additional fee of approximately $1,440 and does not guarantee visa issuance.
 If USCIS fails to process the application within 15 days, they will provide a full refund.

 The following supporting documentation is needed to extend your visa:

-- Evidence of the beneficiaries US work-relevant degree (or foreign equivalent).
+- Evidence of the beneficiary’s US work-relevant degree (or foreign equivalent)

 Can my family be included in the application?

-An added perk of the L1 visa scheme is that spouses are allowed to work, and both the spouses and children can attend college under the L-2 visa.
+An added perk of the L-1 visa scheme is that spouses are allowed to work, and both the spouse and the children can attend college under the L-2 visa.